New Zealand, South Island

 Try this leisurely walk to Kea Point - the start of your New Zealand (mini-)hiking experience!

-Enjoy the chilled out view of the dry Mueller Lake.
 Hope you enjoyed the short walk this evening.
-It's a preview for tomorrow's hike.
+It's an easy preview for tomorrow's hike.

 Head back to the village for some "tea" as we call it here in New Zealand (a.k.a. dinner).